charpour/pesbot/README.md

 # pesbot
-Simulates BAL, Master League and Myclub Division Sim modes
+Simulates BAL, Master League and Myclub Division Sim modes.
+In SIM mode contracts are auto renewed.

 ## Install
 Download [here](https://github.com/4A47/pesbot/releases/download/v0.1/pesbot.rar) and extract pesbot folder.

 ## Requirements
 The bot uses PS4 RemotePlay app to send input to the game, you can download it [here](https://remoteplay.dl.playstation.net/remoteplay).
-Unfortunately the app is Windows 10 only.
+Unfortunately the app is for Windows 8.1 & 10 only.

 ## Usage
 Run from CMD in extracted folder.